wcharczuk/go-incr/_bench/ALGORITHMS.md

 these benchmarks nor `Benchmark_Stabilize_nestedBinds` rebuild often enough to show the leak's real cost, which only appears once a process has been running a while;
 that is worth remembering when reading the numbers in (D).

+### H. (tried, reverted) Embed `Node` by value in the node types

+Each node is two allocations: the concrete node struct (`mapIncr` and friends, ~56 bytes) and the `Node` metadata it points at (368 bytes).
+Making the metadata a value field collapses those into one, and construction is allocation-bound, so this looks like a clear win.
+In isolation it is: modelling both layouts over a chain of 1024, allocations halve and construction runs 18% faster.

+Implemented across all 29 node types, it is not a win.
+Measured interleaved:

+    bind/wide_construct/4096    0.79x
+    deep/construct/128          0.80x
+    bind/wide_swap/256          0.86x
+    wide/update_one/16384       0.85x
+    wide/update_all/16384       1.43x - 2.07x   <--

+`wide/update_all` at 16384 regresses consistently.
+Eight alternating runs of the one case, no overlap between the distributions:

+    pointer   3.3  3.8  5.0  5.1  5.2  5.5  5.8  6.3 ms   (median ~5.1)
+    embedded  7.2  7.5  8.6  9.7 10.0 10.1 10.7 12.3 ms   (median ~9.8)

+It is not the allocator or the collector: `gctrace` shows four cycles and the same heap sizes for both.
+It is the access pattern.
+Leading with 368 bytes of metadata pushes each node's own fields -- the input, the function, the value, the inline parent array, which is what a recompute reads -- past six cache lines from the node's address.
+Putting the embedded field last instead recovers most of the single-node paths (`update_one/16384` 1.18x to 0.85x) but `update_all` stays 1.43x: that case walks 32k nodes and is the largest working set in the suite, right at the cache boundary, so it is the one shape where the layout change dominates.

+Reverted.
+Construction is a one-time cost and the widest update is the steady-state hot path; trading a ~1.9x regression there for 20% off construction is the wrong direction, and a pathological case at scale is worse than a slow constructor. `NewNode` keeps its two allocations deliberately.

+The general lesson, which cost a 29-file refactor to learn: a struct-layout model that measures allocation in isolation predicts the allocation change correctly and tells you nothing about the traversal.
+Both halves have to be measured on the real graph.

 ### D. Edges keyed by identity, not by input slot